militant-ops/Trading-Journal-App-using-Supabase-VSCode-HTML-CSS-JS/README.md

 ## 📊 Data Structure

 Trades are logged with full context — pair, session, strategy, entry/exit details, R:R outcome, and notes — with support for both live and backtested trades, kept strategy-isolated so results don't blend across different systems.
+The schema was defined directly in Supabase's SQL Editor before any front-end work connected to it.

 ## 💡 Key Features

-Dashboard with equity curve, win rate, and net R:R at a glance Logbook for detailed trade-by-trade entries with screenshots Calendar/heatmap view to spot performance patterns by day Monthly & weekly breakdowns with editable summaries Live stats view separate from backtesting data Multi-strategy support (Engulfing, ZM DR/IDR, New Engulfing, Mido Main)
+- Dashboard with equity curve, win rate, and net R:R at a glance
+- Logbook for detailed trade-by-trade entries with screenshots
+- Calendar/heatmap view to spot performance patterns by day
+- Monthly & weekly breakdowns with editable summaries
+- Live stats view separate from backtesting data
+- Multi-strategy support (Engulfing, ZM DR/IDR, New Engulfing, Mido Main)

 ## 📂 Data

 Trade data is stored in Supabase, covering entry/exit details, strategy tags, sessions, pairs, R:R outcomes, and trade screenshots.
 Credentials are not included in this repo.

 ## 🚀 Skills Demonstrated

-This project demonstrates my ability to: design and build a functional full-stack tool from scratch, structure and manage real data through a live database, translate raw trade data into clear performance metrics, and build a system tailored to my own workflow rather than relying on off-the-shelf tools.
+This project demonstrates my ability to: design and build a functional full-stack tool from scratch, write and structure real JavaScript logic rather than relying on templates, design a database schema and connect it to a live front end, and build a system tailored to my own workflow rather than using off-the-shelf tools.

 ## 🚀 Future Improvements

 Potential improvements to this project include:

-Adding deeper statistical breakdowns (e.g. performance by session, by day of week) Building automated reporting/export features Introducing authentication for secure multi-device access Expanding analysis to compare strategies head-to-head over time
+- Adding deeper statistical breakdowns (e.g. performance by day of week)
+- Building automated reporting/export features
+- Introducing authentication for secure multi-device access
+- Expanding analysis to compare strategies head-to-head over time